Introduction

 The UK Government and Devolved Administrations fund general services that benefit the sector as a whole, such as agricultural research and pest and disease control.
 They do not include payments to individual producers.

-General Services Support: +8.1%
+General Services Support: +12%

 Column

-General services support for UK farmers, 2021 to 2022
+General services support for UK farmers, 2022 to 2023

 Emissions from agriculture

-What proportion of emissions was agriculture responsible for in 2021?
+What proportion of emissions was agriculture responsible for in 2022?

-Follow these links for more information on UK greenhouse gas emissions (BEIS) and Ammonia emissions (Defra).
+Follow these links for more information on UK greenhouse gas emissions (BEIS) and Ammonia emissions (Defra)

-Nitrous oxide emissions 1990 - 2021
+Nitrous oxide emissions 1990 - 2022

-In 2021, agriculture was responsible for 71% of the UK’s total nitrous oxide emissions.
+In 2022, agriculture was responsible for 70% of the UK’s total nitrous oxide emissions.

 The main sources of agricultural nitrous oxide emissions in the UK are sourced from agricultural soils, particularly as a result of nitrogen fertiliser application, manure (both applied and excreted on pasture) and leaching/run off.
 Reductions in emissions is mainly due to more efficient fertiliser use.